Vyngard/store-api/README.md

 ## Docker Support

-A `Dockerfile` is provided for containerizing the application. you can also sync you project folder with the container volume so whenever you made a change, the program restarts automatically so you don't have to do that manually. for that, first create an image from dockerfile
+A `Dockerfile` is provided for containerizing the application. you can also sync your project folder with the container volume so whenever you make a change, the program restarts automatically so you don't have to do that manually. for that, first, create an image from dockerfile
 ```dockerfile
 docker build -t store-api .
 ```